+Public Comment Session

-Public Comment Session[Limited to a total of forty (40) minutes, four (4) minutes per person.]There will be no live general public comment period.
-If you have a comment you would like to submit, please contact our Clerk to Council, Katie Smith at ksmith@oconeesc.com or 864-718-1023, so that she may receive your comment and read it into the record.
+[Limited to a total of forty (40) minutes, four (4) minutes per person.]

+If you are not able to attend in person and you have a comment, you may submit it by contacting our Clerk to Council, Katie Smith at ksmith@oconeesc.com or 864-718-1023, so that she may receive your comment and read it into the record.